HectorHF/conekta.js/README.md

 ```
 ## License

-Developed by [Conekta](https://www.conekta.io).
+Developed in Mexico by [Conekta](https://www.conekta.com) in.
 Available with [MIT License](LICENSE).

+***

-## We are hiring
+## We are always hiring!

 If you are a comfortable working with a range of backend languages (Java, Python, Ruby, PHP, etc) and frameworks, you have solid foundation in data structures, algorithms and software design with strong analytical and debugging skills.
-Send your CV, github to quieroser@conekta.io
+Send us your CV and GitHub to quieroser@conekta.com